Assessing Vocationally Related Achievement

 - Student evidence from two learners where candidate has assessed and given feedback

 Although there is a reasonable amount of self study in this qualification, there will be a requirement to attend four taught sessions.
 These sessions are currently being held remotely.

 There are no exams.
 You will have two units to complete, one which assesses your knowledge (Unit 301) and the other that assesses your competence as an assessor in a simulated environment, such as a college hairdressing salon, or restaurant (Unit 303).

-You will be expected to attend 4 sessions within a classroom environment for a 3 hour duration, as part of the assessor training, so that you can learn about the role of the assessor, how to plan assessments, the methods of assessment and the legal requirements that are associated with assessment.
+You will be expected to attend 4 remote learning sessions for a 3 hour duration, as part of the assessor training, so that you can learn about the role of the assessor, how to plan assessments, the methods of assessment and the legal requirements that are associated with assessment.
 You will need to answer a variety of questions to demonstrate your knowledge of assessment and to complete the knowledge unit.